tfmorris/Names/README.md

 ===========

-Use this module if you want to evaluate the precision and recall of your own coder or similar-names tables against Ancestry's labeled pairs.
+Use this module if you want to evaluate the precision and recall of your own coder or name variants tables against Ancestry's labeled pairs.

 * _CodeEvaluator.java_ shows how to evaluate a code-based approach; modify this to incorporate your coder.

 * _TableEvaluator.java_ shows how to evaluate a table-based approach.

-* _SimilarNameAdder.java_ is used to generate a core similar-names file based upon names scoring above a certain threshold.
+* _SimilarNameAdder.java_ is used to generate a core name-variants file based upon names scoring above a certain threshold.

-* _SimilarNameAugmenter.java_ adds additional names to a similar-names file.
+* _SimilarNameAugmenter.java_ adds additional names to a name-variants file.
-If you had your own custom list of similar names, they could be added to the similar-names tables in the search module using this function.  '''If you do have your own list of similar names, we hope you share them with us.'''
+If you had your own custom list of name variants, they could be added to the core name-variants file using this function.
+'''If you do have your own list of name variants, we hope you share them with us.'''

 * _AncestryGivennamePairs.csv_, _AncestrySurnamePairs.csv_, and _BorderSurnamePairs.csv_
 contain the labeled pairs provided by Ancestry.
 However, BorderSurnamePairs was found